OP-TED/ESPD-EDM/README.md

 Dear ESPD implementation community,

-We are happy to inform you about the release of ESPD EDM version 2.0.2.
+We are happy to inform you about the release of ESPD EDM version 2.0.3.

+### Outlook: Release of ESPD EDM version 2.0.3 (December 2018)

+This release has fixed some bugs related to the ESPD-EDM SELF-CONTAINED data structures and has introduced clarifications and helpers addressed mainly to the software implementors.
+No new features have been added to this release.
+For more details see the Release Notes page.

 ### Version 2.0.2 (May 2018)